EEC-Developers/framework/Filter/README.md

 Each filter is broken down into multiple filter_process stages.

 ## Filter Process Methods
-* add(parent, output) -- constructor that adds the process to the parent filter using the output buffer class as storage.
+* add(parent) -- constructor that adds the process to the parent filter using the output buffer class as storage.
 * process(iterator) -- processes all of the items from the previous output buffer's iterator
 * clear_output() -- called by the process method at the beginning to remove any remaining contents
 * get_output() -- accesses the handle that outputs to the buffer